Please help support the American Music Preservation site.

-Also, there have been many award-winning Stoughton High School music groups, who have received gold and silver medals at competitions locally and elsewhere.
+More recently, there have been many award-winning Stoughton High School musicians who have received gold and silver medals at competitions locally and elsewhere.

 singer-songwriter, Lori McKenna.

-Over the years there has been a minefield of misinformation about Stoughton's two historic musical societies and their singing traditions.
+Unfortunately, over the years there has been much misinformation about Stoughton's two historic musical societies which have similar names:

-The Stoughton Musical Society was organized in 1786.
-It was officially recognized by The Guinness Book of Records in 1994 as the oldest in the U.S., thanks to proof provided by musicologist, Roger Hall.
+After it was incorporated in 1908 in the Commonwealth of Massachusetts, it was designated as The Old Stoughton Musical Socierty.
+This musical society was officially recognized by The Guinness Book of Records in 1994, thanks to proof provided by musicologist and composer, Roger Lee Hall.

-This old photo from the early 1900s shows the site of Robert Capen's house at the corner of Park and Seaver Streets in Stoughton, Massachusetts.
+This photo from the early 1900s shows the site of Robert Capen's house at the corner of Park and Seaver Streets in Stoughton.
+It was later moved and remodeled on Seaver Street where it still stands.

 The Capen house is where the famous Boston composer, William Billings, taught his singing school in 1774.
 Billings was the best known New England composer in 18th century America.
 His Stoughton singing school had 49 pupils, consisting of young males and females, and one of them later became a composer himself, Jacob French (1754-1817).